This document has been produced by Primary Teaching Services Limited, www.primaryteaching.co.uk, a website offering a mail order service to customers.

-Under GDPR data subjects can request that their personal data is transferred from one data controller to another.
+Under GDPR data subjects can request that their personal data be transferred from one data controller to another.

 These requests shall be passed to the DPO to handle.
 When handling these requests, a response must be made to the data subject within one month.
 The requests must be recorded and monitored and the process from the Data Portability Procedure should be followed.

-Under GDPR data subjects can request that personal information held on them is corrected.
+Under GDPR data subjects can request that personal information held on them be corrected.

 These requests shall be passed to the DPO to handle.
 When handling these requests, a response must be made to the data subject within one month.
 The requests must be recorded and monitored and the process from the Subject Rectification Request Procedure should be followed.

 Under GDPR data subjects may request that any information held on them be deleted or removed, and any third parties who process or use that data must also comply with the request.
 An erasure request can only be refused if an exemption applies.